keras-team/keras-io/templates/keras_3/keras_3_announcement.md

 And [here's the link](http://keras.io/guides/custom_train_step_in_jax/) to the JAX version.

+---

-## A new stateless API for layers, models, metrics, and optimizers
+## A new stateless API for layers, models, metrics, and optimizers.

 Do you enjoy [functional programming](https://en.wikipedia.org/wiki/Functional_programming)?
 You're in for a treat.